-When a file is selected and plotted for re-calibration the calibration tab can be selected to assist with calculation calibration coefficients, see User calibration (page 49).
+When a file is selected and plotted for re-calibration the Calibration tab can be selected to assist with calculating calibration coefficients, see User calibration.

-12.3 Overview
+13.3 Overview

-When a file is selected and plotted the overview tab can be selected to display general information about the dataset.
+When a file is selected and plotted the Overview tab can be selected to display general information about the dataset.